cam93/Data-Science/README.md

 ### A few of my Data Science projects.

-A lot of focus on Cleaning the datasets and uploading the datasets to create storys and visuals.
+A lot of focus on Cleaning the datasets and uploading the datasets to create stories and visuals.